-1. Have No Fear.
+1. Have no fear.
 Remember you are under no obligation when speaking to a recruiter.
 You may be asked to sign paperwork before taking the ASVAB and possibly at other steps in the process.
 This is standard procedure so don't be alarmed.
-The enlistment process is involved and takes time; you have the ability to change your mind at anytime before you sign the final enlistment contract.
+The enlistment process is involved and takes time; you have the ability to change your mind at any time before you sign the final enlistment contract.

-2. Go with Someone.
+2. Go with someone.
 You may feel more at ease if you take a friend, parent or someone else you trust.

 Keep in mind the job you want may not be available at the time you are joining.
 In this case, you may want to wait until there is an opening for the job you want.
-Depending on how important the choice of a particular branch is to you, consider the possibility that another service may be able to offer you the job you want or maybe there's a similar job available.
+Depending on how important the choice of a particular branch is to you, consider the possibility that another service may offer you the job you want or maybe there's a similar job available.

 5. Get paid more.
 If you have special training or education, you may qualify to join at a higher rank and pay.
 Some examples include Junior ROTC, Eagle Scout and Civil Air Patrol.
 Ask the recruiter.

 8. Correct the contract before signing.
 Typos and errors can create problems.
 Make sure the contract is right before you sign it.

-Bonus Tip: The Buddy Deal.
-Some Services have programs where friends who sign up together can go through training together, be stationed together or even start with advanced rank and pay just because you sign up together.
+Bonus Tip: The buddy deal.
+Some services have programs where friends who sign up together can go through training together, be stationed together or even start with advanced rank and pay just because you sign up together.